Cars

 Nice portrait of Willie Harrison's

-it's not his Leighton special. .
-This version was built by Tony Neal,
+#2 car.
+Not the original Leighton car, this version was built by Tony Neal,

 deliberately copying the famous shape of Willie's earlier ex-Leighton